 Headaches are a common problem.
 But did you know they aren’t all the same?
 There are actually more than 150 different types of headaches, and they each have different causes and triggers.
 This variety is one of the main reasons why there isn’t a one-size-fits-all treatment for headache pain, and why an accurate diagnosis plays a crucial role in finding relief.

-Our team at Metro Pain and Vein Centers understands the complexity involved in treating headache conditions, especially those involving the occipital nerves.
+Our team at Metro Pain Centers understands the complexity involved in treating headache conditions, especially those involving the occipital nerves.
 Here’s what sets these headaches apart and how we can help.

 Occipital headaches are also known as occipital neuralgia.
 While this condition causes pain in the head, the problem actually originates from a pair of nerves in your neck that run through your scalp on each side of your head.
 When these nerves — the occipital nerves — become inflamed, irritated, or damaged, they can trigger intense pain and discomfort.